sobolevn/sobolevn.github.io/_posts/2019-11-21-testing-django-migrations.md

 Don't be sure about your migrations.
 Test them!

 You can test forward and rollback migrations and their [ordering](https://github.com/wemake-services/django-test-migrations#testing-migrations-ordering) with the help of `django-test-migrations`.
-It is simple, frienly, and already works with the test framework of your choice.
+It is simple, friendly, and already works with the test framework of your choice.

 I also want to say "thank you" to [these awesome people](https://github.com/wemake-services/django-test-migrations#credits).
-Without their work it whould take me much longer to come up with the working solution.
+Without their work it would take me much longer to come up with the working solution.